MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-entraid-via-ldap.md

 # End-user authorization and authentication for migrating Java apps on WebLogic Server to Azure

-This guide will help you to enable enterprise grade end-user authentication and authorization for Java apps on WebLogic Server using Azure Entra ID.
+This guide helps you to enable enterprise grade end-user authentication and authorization for Java apps on WebLogic Server using Azure Entra ID.

 Java EE developers expect the [standard platform security mechanisms](https://javaee.github.io/tutorial/security-intro.html#BNBWJ) to "just work", even when moving their workloads to Azure.
 [Oracle WebLogic Server (WLS) Azure Applications](/azure/virtual-machines/workloads/oracle/oracle-weblogic) let you populate the built-in security realm with users from Azure Entra Domain Services.
 Use the standard `<security-role>` element, in your Java EE on Azure applications; the user information flows from Azure Entra Domain Services through Lightweight Directory Access Protocol (LDAP).